 Elaine Miles began writing short stories in 2006, when a back injury forced her to lie down and do nothing for six weeks.
 Unable to do much more than lift a pen, she thought she’d give writing a go, and sent a short story off to a writing competition, never dreaming for a minute that she’d win anything.
 But amazingly, she did, and she realised she might be on to something.
 She’s never looked back.

 In 2012, Elaine won a prize for Best New Writing awarded by the Rondo Theatre in Bath.
 In the same year, she decided that being onstage herself might be a blast (for which read, completely terrifying) and so she began performing her stories before a live audience.
-Fear was rapidly replaced with the sheer joy of showing off – she found she really enjoyed the buzz of live performance.
-She has read her stories at the Bath Festival of Literature and is a regular performer at Story Friday, a storytelling event in Bath run by A Word in your Ear and Kilter Theatre.
-A number of her stories and monologues have also been broadcast on BBC Radio Bristol and Bath Radio, and Tempest Productions have just released audio recordings of two of her stories.
+Fear was rapidly replaced with the excitement and buzz of live performance, and since then she has read her stories at a multitude of live events, performing her work at the Bath Festival of Literature as well as other events in Bath and Bristol.
+A number of her stories and monologues have also been broadcast on BBC Radio Bristol and Bath Radio, and Tempest Productions have created audio recordings of a number of her stories.

 Q: If you could travel back in time, which of the great writers would you like to meet and why?